ubports/keyboard-component/README.md

 ## On-device testing

-To test a pull request on your device, type
+To test a pull request on your device, type:

+    sudo mount -t tmpfs tmpfs /var/cache/apt

+which will use RAM to give enough space to download the packages.

     sudo ubports-qa install keyboard-component X